 Amanda Baerwaldt first knew something was wrong when she began experiencing stomach virus symptoms.
 But unlike a stomach virus, her symptoms kept returning every two to six weeks.
-In an attempt to feel better, she changed her diet and became more physically active, but she kept experiencing the debilitating symptoms.
+In an attempt to feel better, she changed her diet and became more physically active, but she kept experiencing debilitating symptoms.

 A year after her attacks began, she found herself in the ER with a diagnosis of pancreatitis.